Dionysus: Hades

 Pinax of Persephone and Hades on the throne, from the holy shrine of Persephone at Locri.

 The fifth–fourth century BC philosopher Heraclitus, unifying opposites, declared that Hades and Dionysus, the very essence of indestructible life (zoë), are the same god.
 Among other evidence, Karl Kerényi notes in his book that the Homeric Hymn "To Demeter", votive marble images and epithets all link Hades to being Dionysus.
 He also notes that the grieving goddess Demeter refused to drink wine, as she states that it would be against themis (the very nature of order and justice) for her to drink wine, which is the gift of Dionysus, after Persephone's abduction because of this association; indicating that Hades may in fact have been a "cover name" for the underworld Dionysus.
 He suggests that this dual identity may have been familiar to those who came into contact with the Mysteries.
 One of the epithets of Dionysus was "Chthonios", meaning "the subterranean".

-Votive relief of Dionysus and Pluto with adorant.
-Fourth century BC.
-From Karystos, Archaeological Museum of Chalcis.

 Evidence for a cult connection is quite extensive, particularly in southern Italy, especially when considering the heavy involvement of death symbolism included in Dionysian worship.
 Statues of Dionysus found in the Ploutonion at Eleusis give further evidence as the statues found bear a striking resemblance to the statue of Eubouleus, also called Aides Kyanochaites (Hades of the flowing dark hair), known as the youthful depiction of the Lord of the Underworld.
 The statue of Eubouleus is described as being radiant but disclosing a strange inner darkness.
 Ancient portrayals show Dionysus holding in his hand the kantharos, a wine-jar with large handles, and occupying the place where one would expect to see Hades.
 Archaic artist Xenocles portrayed on one side of a vase, Zeus, Poseidon and Hades, each with his emblems of power; with Hades's head turned back to front and, on the other side, Dionysus striding forward to meet his bride Persephone, with the kantharos in his hand, against a background of grapes.
 Dionysus also shared several epithets with Hades such as Chthonios, Eubouleus and Euclius.